jabemp/emp-auto-template/README.md

 Please see existing custom tables to various sites as examples on how to develop your own.

 ### Integrate script with rTorrent
-To achieve a faster level of automation, tell rTorrent to execute a script when a download finishes.nAdd this line in your `.rtorrent.rc` file:\
+To achieve a faster level of automation, tell rTorrent to execute a script when a download finishes.
+Add this line in your `.rtorrent.rc` file:\
 `system.method.set_key = event.download.finished, rtorrent_post_script, "execute = /home/MYUSERNAME/utils/rtorrent_post_script.sh, \"$d.name=\""` (Change actual path however you want)

 Script contents of `rtorrent_post_script.sh`: (remember `chmod u+x rtorrent_post_script.sh` and review the paths in the scripts to fit your setup)